Settings

 In this day and age, I find it interesting that no one is screaming about security and privacy concerns about this which is so prevalent on any social media platform including this one.

-regus a day ago
+regus 3 months ago

 “ And I realized my setup instructions weren’t documentation.
 They were a wall between my product and the people who wanted to use it.”